Skip to main content

 Sleeping bag liner (Optional)

-Sea to Summit “Reactor” and Snugpak TS1 liners help keep your sleeping bag clean and adds extra warmth to it.
-The Sea to Summit “Reactor” adds an extra 5-8 degrees and can also be used on its own in summer.
+Sleeping bag liners help keep your sleeping bag clean and add extra warmth to it.
+Sea to Summit and Snugpak are good brands.

 Bivvi Bag – waterproof and breathable sleeping bag cover (Optional, recommended for wet weather)